MeeshCompBio/Modeling/Reinforced_Learning/README.md

 * A policy determins which action should be performed in each state; a policy is mapping from states to actions
 * The value of a state is defined as the sum of the reinforcements recieved when starting in that state and following a fixed policy to a terminal state
 * The optimal policy would be mapping from states to actions that maximizes the sum of the reinforcements when starting at an arbitrary state and performing actions to reach terminal state
+* A policy rells us how to act from a particular state (we want to find the one that makes the most rewarding decisions)
 * The value of a state is dependant on it policy
 * The value function is a mapping from state to stae values and can be approximated using any type of function approiximator
 * for examples, if you have 4 x 4 grid and you want to get to either top left or bottom right corner, and you can only go up, down, left or right.
 The optimal value function would "show" the smallest number of movement required to get to either cell depending on where you start